project-imprimis/libprimis/doc/engine.md

 ## 2.4 Global Properties
 ---

-The world in Imprimis has many global variables that affect the entire level evenly.
+The world in Libprimis has many global variables that affect the entire level evenly.
 These include ambient lighting, fog, and skybox settings, as well as more technical aspects such as mipping intensity.
 This section does not include the global settings for individual materials, as is covered in §2.2.